josephmisiti/josephmisiti.github.io/_posts/2014-11-06-enabling-djangos-debug-toolbar.markdown

 categories: javascript
 ---

-If you ever get to the point that you need to optimize your website, I recommend you check out the Django Debug Toolbar.
-It's provides a pretty amazing set of features which can be used to trace slow pieces of code, investigate SQL queries, debug headers, requests, and even trace Django templates.
+If you ever get to the point that you need to optimize your website, I recommend you check out the [Django-Debug-Toolbar](http://django-debug-toolbar.readthedocs.org/en/1.2.2/).
+It provides a pretty amazing set of features that can be used to trace slow pieces of code, investigate SQL queries, debug headers, requests, and even trace Django templates.

 There are a lot of instructions around the web on how to get it up and running - but none of them seemed to work for me.
 Here is what I had to do: